tbensky/PrologScheduling/README.md

 time_slot(1,[[t,r],[20,40,22,00]]).
 ```

-Here are a list of how classes are specified.
+Here is a list of how classes are specified.
+These are the classes we need to place in rooms.

 ```prolog
 class(1,[geol-1200-01],1).